apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv::  CONFIG proxy.config.socks.server_fail_threshold INT 2

-   The number of times the connection to the SOCKS server can fail before Traffic Server considers the server unavailable.
+   The number of times the connection to the SOCKS server can fail before |TS| considers the server unavailable.

 .. ts:cv::  CONFIG proxy.config.socks.accept_enabled INT 0

    Enables (1) or disables (0) the SOCKS proxy option.
-As a SOCKS proxy, Traffic Server receives SOCKS traffic (usually on port 1080) and forwards all requests directly to the SOCKS server.
+As a SOCKS proxy, |TS| receives SOCKS traffic (usually on port 1080) and forwards all requests directly to the SOCKS server.

 .. ts:cv::  CONFIG proxy.config.socks.accept_port INT 1080

-   Specifies the port on which Traffic Server accepts SOCKS traffic.
+   Specifies the port on which |TS| accepts SOCKS traffic.

 .. ts:cv::  CONFIG proxy.config.socks.http_port INT 80

-   Specifies the port on which Traffic Server accepts HTTP proxy requests over SOCKS connections..
+   Specifies the port on which |TS| accepts HTTP proxy requests over SOCKS connections..

 Sockets